 Graduate Degree Programs

 ANFS offers programs for students interested in a broad range of exciting and challenging careers spanning the farm to fork to wellness continuum.
 We offer four thesis-based graduate degree programs in nutrition and agricultural sciences.
-In addition, we offer two non-thesis-based M.S. programs in nutritional sciences, with options for a combined M.S. and dietetic internship and an accelerated B.S./M.S.
+In addition, we offer two professional M.S. programs in nutrition: 1) a combined M.S. with dietetic internship, and 2) an intensive two semester M.S. in nutrition.

 Why choose UNH for your degree?